Hello World!

 My name is Angelique (ANGEL-EEK).
 A human first.
 Of a red-brown, cinnamon-like complexion.
 Warm, earthy, and subtly sweet, similar to the actual spice.
 Ultimately, pursuing perpetual growth and an ever-evolving consciousness.
 Welcome to YOUR Eleventh House - your first and last stop for conflict transformation and strategic planning for social change.

-From Tanzania, I went onto live, work, learn, play, and build community in the Washington Metropolitan Area, Southern Spain and Morocco, and Guatemala.
-My reflections on these different experiences have helped me realize that I always find value in the relationships that I build in these places and the stories that people share with me.
+From Tanzania, I went onto live, work, learn, play, and build community in the Washington Metropolitan Area, Spain, Morocco, and Guatemala.
+My reflections on these different experiences have helped me realize that I always find value in the relationships that I build and the stories that people share with me.
 For instance, while living in Virginia and working on K Street for a bipartisan non-profit, my favorite part was getting to sit-in on hearings and policy development events at local think tanks.
-I remember going to an event at Carnegie Endowment for International Peace hosted by Sara Chayes.
-She was discussing her book, “Thieves of State: Why Corruption Threatens Global Security” and I appreciated being able to listen to the perspectives of stakeholders in the Democracy, Conflict, and Governance space.
-From my vantage point, it came across as more insightful and dynamic than anything I heard in the domestic policy space.
+I remember going to an event at Carnegie Endowment for International Peace.
+Not only did I feel immediately welcomed by staff hosting the event, Sarah Chaye's book, “Thieves of State: Why Corruption Threatens Global Security” and her experience as an NPR reporter were riveting.
+Her narrative coupled with the insights of stakeholders from the Democracy, Conflict, and Governance space came across as more dynamic than anything I had heard in the domestic policy space.

 Second, was the lunch we had with a family living in Ain Beida, a small town and rural commune located in the most northern region of Morocco.The husband and wife that we met with invited us into their home and made us a wonderful meal of couscous and vegetables, mint tea, and snacks.
-They told us about their life.
-How they enjoyed being close to nature.
-How they had a home that kept them warm during the cold months and cool during the warm months.
-How their children went to school and now have their own families.
-They even shared with us how they met in grade school.
-These interactions contrasted greatly and I acknowledge that my perception of these experiences are defined by my own position in the world and lived experiences.
+They told us about their life: how they enjoyed being close to nature, how they had a home that kept them warm during the cold months and cool during the warm months, their roles in their community and how they contributed.
+These stories contrasted greatly and I acknowledge that my perception of these experiences are defined by my own position in the world and lived reality.
 However, from where I sat, I started contemplating the complexity of the "American" and "European"dream.
 Do either of these places live up to the hype?
 I know it's easier said than done, and that it will never be simple.
 My experience in Morocco was a mere glimpse of two different realities.
 I must note that there are always nuances and shades of gray worthy of being explored.
 Yet, upon my departure from the country, I couldn’t help, but feel that the belief, “the grass is greener where you water it”—is its own kind of wealth.

 Simultaneously, the scarlet letter I feel painted over the left-side of my chest is because I was able to see first hand the realities of neo-colonialism in Guatemala - from the Mega Paca to the hippy dippy hostels.
 Also, I experienced the discomfort of my own position in the country which, despite my best intentions, foresight, mental and emotional preparation was inexplicably entangled with an agency that has masked cultural imperialism with "development" work.
 I went into the Peace Corps to learn, understand, and connect.
 WOW, did I learn!
 WOW, how the dots have connected and my understanding has deepened.
 Some of my main takeaways from my experience in Guatemala with the United States Peace Corps are -